- Application for permanent residency in Canada, USA or Australia

 - Employment by the Canadian Federal Government

-If the purpose of your criminal record check does not apply to any of the above, please contact us for further details.
+If the purpose of your police certificate does not apply to any of the above, please contact us for further details.

 Procedure for police certificate application